Volunteer

 Friends of Point Richards

-The Friends of Point Richards Flora and Fauna Reserve have helped to protect and restore the biodiversity of this 62-ha area of native bushland since 2001.
-The area contains important ephemeral wetlands, coastal woodland and grassland ecosystems that support an array of native birds, reptiles and insects, including the growling grass frog which is considered a threatened species.
+The Friends of Point Richards Flora and Fauna Reserve have helped to protect and restore the biodiversity of the 62-ha Point Richards Flora and Fauna Reserve since 2001.
+The area contains important ecosystems that support an array of native fauna and threatened species.

 The Friends of Point Richards meet on Tuesday mornings throughout the year for a 2-hour working bee.